On the Sample Complexity of One Hidden Layer Networks with Equivariance, Locality and Weight Sharing: Sample Complexity Bounds For Equivariant Networks

 \subsection{Lower bound on the Rademacher Complexity Analysis}

 A natural question that might come up is whether the obtained bound is tight or not.
-In this section, we provide an answer to this by showing that the Rademacher complexity is lower bounded in a similar fashion for a class of networks. \begin{theorem} Consider the hypothesis space $\gH$ defined in \ref{def:gcnn_hyp_space}.
-If $P(\cdot)$ is the average pooling operation, $\sigma(\cdot)$ is the ReLU activation function, then there is a data distribution such that the Rademacher complexity is lower bounded by $c\frac{b_x M_1 M_2}{\sqrt{m}}$ where $c$ is an independent constant. \end{theorem}
+In this section, we provide an answer to this by showing that the Rademacher complexity is lower bounded similarly for a class of networks. \begin{theorem} Consider the hypothesis space $\gH$ defined in \eqref{def:gcnn_hyp_space}.
+If $P(\cdot)$ is the average pooling operation, and $\sigma(\cdot)$ is the ReLU activation function, then there is a data distribution such that the Rademacher complexity is lower bounded by $c\frac{b_x M_1 M_2}{\sqrt{m}}$ where $c$ is an independent constant. \end{theorem}

-The proof is provided in the Appendix \ref{app:lower_bound}.
-Note that Rademacher complexity (RC) bounds are known to be tight for shallow models, for example, for SVMs.
+The proof is provided in the Appendix~\ref{app:lower_bound}.
+Note that Rademacher complexity (RC) bounds are known to be tight for shallow models, such as SVMs.
 Indeed, if one fixes the first layer and only trains the last linear layer with weight decay, the model is equivalent to hard-margin SVM, for which RC bounds are tight.
 We also provide additional evidence in the numerical result section.